 Use your brand colours and fonts to keep your online presence congruent, include a clear headline and outline the benefits of the product or service to generate interest.

-Be sure to include some testimonials, this is very powerful!
-Feedback provides social proof about your product or service and could compel the reader into taking that all important action.
+Whenever possible, use testimonials on your page, this is very powerful!
+Providing social proof about your offer could compel the reader into taking that all important action.

-It’s easy to assume that readers will know what to do when they arrive on your landing page, but inviting them to take the next step can be an effective way of getting better conversion rates. e.g. ‘download now’ or ‘hit the button to get your free pdf’.
+It’s easy to assume that readers will know what to do when they arrive on your landing page, but including a call to action (CTA) will help improve your conversion rates. e.g. "book your seat" or "get the guide".

-If you'd like regular tips on managing ads, or to be kept up to date with the fast-moving world of digital marketing and social media, you can subscribe to my update emails here.
+If you'd like regular tips on Facebook ads, or to be kept up to date with the fast-moving world of digital marketing, you can subscribe to my update emails here.